 6. Sales goals (short/long-term)

-Also, use this section as a quick way to set any goals or key performance indicators for your sales team to achieve.
-This can include celebrating a certain number of new clients, a growth in total sales over the last period, expansion into new territories, and similar types of information.
+Short-term plans measure objectives from weeks to quarters.
+Longer-term plans can range from six months to years.
+This is where you establish KPIs: celebrating a certain number of new clients, growth in total sales over the last period, expansion into new territories, and similar targets.

 7. Plan of action (sales strategy)